Rammurthy5/Rammurthy5/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on building Customer Ticketing apps for Racksapce
-- 🌱 I’m currently learning AWS, goLang
+- 🌱 I’m currently learning Kubernetes
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on opensource projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with opensource projects contribution
-- 💬 Ask me about building Backend systems, REST API, Python web framework.
+- 💬 Ask me about building Distributed systems, Databases, REST API, Golang, Python, concurrency, gRPC.
 - 📫 How to reach me: ram.sanjiv@gmail.com
 - 😄 Pronouns: Ram
-- ⚡ Fun fact: ...
 -->